 Members bring in their plants for “benching”, where they are judged in competition.
 Points are earned in both Novice and Open classes toward prizes at the end of the year.
 A superb display of orchids is guaranteed at every meeting.
 You’ll see orchids you’ve never seen before!

-The culture class begins at 7:15pm.
-Topics include dividing and repotting of overgrown orchids; the culture of different varieties of orchids; materials for building a greenhouse or bush house and preparing it for winter; and preparing your orchids for benching.
+The culture class begins at 7:20 pm.
+Topics include dividing and re potting of overgrown orchids; the culture of different varieties of orchids; materials for building a greenhouse or bush house and preparing it for winter; and preparing your orchids for benching.

 The main meeting begins at 8 pm.
 Most meetings have a guest speaker on a topic of interest to orchid growers.
 Topics include culture of the different variety of orchids; the different growing media and the advantages and disadvantages of each; slide shows of travels to see international orchid shows and orchids growing in the wild.
 Speakers are always informative and entertaining.

 At the end of the meeting the Raffle is drawn.
 It’s a great way to acquire new and different plants that you may not have tried to grow, and it is always satisfying to be able to bring in a flowering plant for benching that you won in a raffle.

 The Sales Table sells orchid-growing supplies at cost.
-Pots, stakes, labels, fertiliser, etc. The Society regularly orders bark and other potting media in bulk to pass the cost savings on to members.
+Pots, stakes, labels, fertilizer, etc. The Society regularly orders bark and other potting media in bulk to pass the cost savings on to members.
 Members also sell plants here, so the Table is always worth checking for a bargain.

 The Annual General Meeting is held in October.
 There is no speaker at this meeting; members are encouraged to bring in their plants for sale for the yearly Auction.
 There are always great bargains to be found!
 The December meeting is set aside for the Christmas Party, with more food than you can poke a stick at.